yanagiba/swift-lint/Documentation/CommandLineUsage.md

 ### --enable-rules and --disable-rules

-Options `enable-rules` and `disable-rules` give you an oppurtunity to decide what rules you want to use for analysis, and what rules are not.
+Options `enable-rules` and `disable-rules` give you an opportunity to decide what rules you want to use for analysis, and what rules are not.

 ```
 --enable-rules <rule_identifier0>[,...,<rule_identifierN>]